j0mma/Learning-C/README.md

 # Learning-C
-A simple approch to learn to program in C and go from a beginner level to an advanced level.
+A simple approch to learn how to program in C and go from a beginner level to an advanced level.

 #### **Section 1: The Basics**
 * **`Number system`**: